wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 2. Frame questions in a way that is not leading.
 For example, 'how did lockdown negatively impact on your ability to study?' assumes that it did, when this may not be the case.
 A better question would be ''Do you think that lockdown restrictions impacted on students' experiences of studying?
 If so, how?"

-3. If you have sensitive questions, try to frame questions in a way that is not personal (i.e. you give people a chance to answer related to themselves, but they can also choose not to (plus it invites people who may not have lived experience to respond), e.g. "How do you take care of yourself when you are anxious" would be better phrased as "How might students support themselves when they are feeling anxious?"
-This is more important for focus groups, as people might feel put on the spot and go beyond their comfort levels
+3. If you have sensitive questions, try to frame questions in a way that is not personal (i.e. you give people a chance to answer related to themselves, but they can also choose not to).
+This apporach also invites people who may not have lived experience to respond, e.g. "How do you take care of yourself when you are anxious" would be better phrased as "How might students support themselves when they are feeling anxious?"
+This is more important for focus groups, as people might feel put on thespot and go beyond their comfort levels.

 4. Not ask lots of different things within the one question, e.g. "Can you tell us about your experiences of studying in Semester 1, how it made you feel and how that affects your studying in Semester 2?"
 You could ask about experiences of studying generally, and then could follow up with specific sub-questions asking them about semester 1 and 2, if that is something that was important to you.